Knowing What To Look For Will Help You Treat A Cut

 - Don’t check the wound while stopping the bleeding.
 Lifting the cloth off of the wound while it’s still bleeding will prevent the wound from clotting adequately.

 - If the bleeding does not stop, seek medical attention immediately.
 If the blood is flowing excessively or the bleeding hasn’t stopped despite your attempts, find medical help immediately as basic first aid isn’t enough.

 - Clean the wound.
 Once the bleeding has been stopped, the next step is to disinfect and clean the wound.
 First, wash the wound with clean water.
 Next, remove any debris or dirt still in the injury, if possible.
 Then, clean the area using soap and a clean cloth.

 Keep The Affected Are CLEAN

 - Apply an antibiotic.
 Next, apply an antibiotic ointment (such as Neosporin) to the wound.
 This will help prevent infection and aid the natural healing process.

 - Cover the wound.
 Place a bandage over the wound to prevent external bacteria from entering it.
 Important: Don’t leave the bandage on for longer than necessary.
 Doing so will slow down the healing process significantly.
 The human body requires oxygen to heal.

 - Change the dressing.
-If you have to keep the wound covered for an extended period of time, make sure to change the dressing regularly.
-A good rule of thumb is at least once a day and any time it gets wet or dirty.
+If you have to keep the wound covered for an extended period, make sure to change the dressing regularly.
+A good rule of thumb is at least once a day, and any time it gets wet or dirty.